Trainberry/.github/profile/README.md

 ![https://raw.githubusercontent.com/Trainberry/.github/refs/heads/main/profile/banner.png](https://raw.githubusercontent.com/Trainberry/.github/refs/heads/main/profile/banner.png)

+# We migrated to [Codeberg](https://codeberg.org/Trainberry)!
+Projects on GitHub will not be updated anymore.

 # Trainberry - Welcome! 👋

 Trainberry is an **open-source** and **open-hardware** project designed to enable the digital control of electric trains